Lauren Tarshis’s eleventh book in her popular I Survived Series tackles the Great Chicago Fire of 1871.

 Lessons from History: The Chicago Fire of 1871 contains an interview between Lauren Tarshis and Casey Grant from the National Fire Protection Association.

-Have students create a Venn Diagram comparing and contrasting Chicago statistical information at the time of the fire to today.
+Have students create a Venn Diagram comparing and contrasting Chicago statistical information from the time of the fire to today.
 Students should include:

 Have students illustrate the song “Old Mother Leary”.